insolar/docs/docs/source/index.rst

     .. div:: text-muted

-        Take a look at the big picture
+        :opticon:`book` Take a look at the big picture

     ---